MetaDiff: Meta-Learning with Conditional Diffusion for Few-Shot Learning: Methodology

 \subsection{Connection: Diffusion Models vs GDA}

-As introduced in Section~\ref{sec_3_2}, we can respectively describe the process of denoising in diffusion model and gradient descent in GDA as follows: 1) given a noise data $x_{T}$, the denoising process iteratively performs Eq.~\eqref{eq_4} to obtain a latent sequence $x_{T-1}, x_{T-2},...,x_{0}$.
+As introduced in Section~\ref{sec_3_2}, we can describe the process of denoising and gradient descent process as follows: 1) given a noise data $x_{T}$, the denoising process iteratively performs Eq.~\eqref{eq_4} to obtain a latent sequence $x_{T-1}, x_{T-2},...,x_{0}$.
 As a result, a target data $x_{0}$ can be recoveried from a Gaussian noise $x_{T}$; and 2) given a randomly initial wight $w_{0}$, the gradient descent process of GDA iteratively performs Eq.~\eqref{eq_5} to a latent sequence $w_{1}, w_{2},...,w_{T}$.
-As a result, an optimizal weight $w_{T}$ can be obtained from a Gaussian noise weight.
-We can see that the denoising process of diffusion models and the gradient descent process of GDA are very similar in workflow.
-This inspires us to think about what is the connection between the two methods in theory.
-Let's take a closer look on Eqs.~\eqref{eq_4} and ~\eqref{eq_5}, Eq.~\eqref{eq_4} can be further simplifed as: Let $\gamma$ denotes the \emph{Term 1}, $\eta$ be the \emph{Term 2}, $\xi$ be the \emph{Term 3} of Eq.~\eqref{eq_6}, respectively.
+As a result, an optimizal weight $w_{T}$ can be obtained from a random weight $w_{0}$.
+We can see that the denoising process of diffusion models and gradient descent process of GDA are very similar in workflow.
+This inspires us to think about what is the close connection between the two methods in theory.
+Let's take a closer look on Eqs.~\eqref{eq_4} and ~\eqref{eq_5}, Eq.~\eqref{eq_4} first can be simplifed as: Let $\gamma$ denotes the \emph{Term 1}, $\eta$ be the \emph{Term 2}, $\xi$ be the \emph{Term 3} of Eq.~\eqref{eq_6}, respectively.
 The Eq.~\eqref{eq_6} can be simplifed as: Due to $\gamma>1$ ($\alpha_{t}<1$), we can transform Eq.~\eqref{eq_7} as follows: where $Term 1$ is denoising term, $Term 2$ denotes a momentum update term with hyperparameter $\gamma-1$ (also called exponentially weighted moving average), and $Term 3$ is a uncertain term.
-Comparing Eqs.~\eqref{eq_5} and \eqref{eq_7_}, we can see that the gradient decent process defined in Eq.~\eqref{eq_5} is equivalent to the $Term 1$ of Eq.~\eqref{eq_7_}, which means that Eq.~\eqref{eq_5} is actually a special case of denoising process described in Eq.~\eqref{eq_7_} when the $\gamma$ is set to one (i.e., $\gamma=1$), the $\eta$ is regarded as a hyperparameter, and the $\xi$ is set to zero.
-In particular, it is worth noting that, the predicted variable of noise prediction model $\epsilon_{\theta}(x_{t}, t)$ is actually the gradient (i.e., $\nabla L(w)$) of model weights.
-In other words, in fact, the denosing process defined in Eq.\eqref{eq_7_} can be viewed as a generalized gradient descent algorithm defined in Eq.\eqref{eq_5}, i.e., a gradent descent algorithm with weight momentum updates and uncertainty estimation where $\gamma$ controls the weight of momentum updates, $\eta$ is a learning rate, and $\xi$ is the degree of uncertainty.
+Comparing Eqs.~\eqref{eq_5} and \eqref{eq_7_}, we can see that the gradient decent process defined in Eq.~\eqref{eq_5} is equivalent to the $Term 1$ of Eq.~\eqref{eq_7_}, which means that Eq.~\eqref{eq_5} is a special case of denoising process described in Eq.~\eqref{eq_7_} when the $\gamma$ is set to one (\emph{i.e.}, $\gamma=1$), the $\eta$ is regarded as a hyperparameter, and the $\xi$ is set to zero.
+In particular, it is worth noting that the predicted variable of noise prediction model $\epsilon_{\theta}(x_{t}, t)$ is actually the gradient (\emph{i.e.}, $\nabla L(w)$) of model weights.
+In other words, the denosing process defined in Eq.\eqref{eq_7_} can be viewed as a generalized and learnable gradient descent algorithm defined in Eq.\eqref{eq_5}, \emph{i.e.}, a learnable gradent descent algorithm with weight momentum updates and uncertainty estimation where $\gamma$ controls the weight of momentum updates, $\eta$ is a learning rate, and $\xi$ is the degree of uncertainty.